Where do you live?

 What do you write?

 I tend to write thriller-horror crossovers that have a cinematic grit and edge to them.
-My debut novel Black Machetes regularly ranks in the Top 100 on Amazon under the Psychological Thriller category.
+My debut novel Black Machetes regularly ranks in the Top 100 on Amazon under the Psychological Thriller category (when I’m not lazy and create marketing promos).

 What are your credentials?